Kennymctigue/ProgrammingScriptingFiles/README.md

 The first exercise was to simply write a program that would deliver the nth fibonacci and to test it by asigning numeric values to the first and last letters of the programmers name.
 A=1, B=2 etc This programmers name is Kenny so the numbers were 11 and 25 making 36.

-Tsecond exercisehe
+The second exercise was to add another layer to the program by establishing the Unicode values to the first and last letters of the programmers surname.
+This was done by using the ord() method function.
 The ord() method returns an integer representing Unicode code point for the given Unicode character.